JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 }
 ```

-> Rationale: Tidy alignmennt and clear separation of condition and statement body
+> Rationale: Tidy alignment and clear separation of condition and statement body

-Put the `else` and `finally` keywords on the same line as the preceding curly brace:
+Put the `else`, `catch`, `finally` keywords, as well as the `while` keyword of a do/while loop, on the same line as the
+preceding curly brace:

 ``` kotlin
 if (condition) {